jpw1991/chebs-necromancy/README.md

 # Friendly Skeleton Wand

-This mod adds a craftable wand which can be used to create skeletons with.
-These skeletons are supposed to guard your base and hang around the general vicinity of wherever you create them.
+Cheb's Necromancy adds Necromancy to Valheim via craftable wands and structures.
+Minions will follow you, guard your base, and perform menial tasks.

+This mod was formerly called Friendly Skeleton Wand, but was renamed since it as grown into something so much more.

-**Pre-release versions:** To get the latest improvements but with less testing, check the [GitHub's releases page](https://github.com/jpw1991/Friendly-Skeleton-Wand/releases).
+**Pre-release versions:** To get the latest improvements but with less testing, check the [GitHub's releases page](https://github.com/jpw1991/chebs-necromancy/releases).
 Although less tested than the official releases, they are still tested pretty well.

 ## Important Update Note for pre-1.0.8